 As a Fusion ProGlide user for several years, the Mach3 provided similar results.
 The shave was comfortable and non-irritable.

 What We Liked

-- When you look at the cost and quality of the shave, the Mach3 remains in a league all of its own.
-Forget going with a cheap subscription shave club or even some off-brand budget cartridge razor; seriously, consider this razor instead.
+- When you look at the shave’s cost and quality, the Mach3 remains in a league all of its own.
+Forget going with a cheap shave club subscription or even some off-brand budget cartridge razor; seriously, consider this razor instead.

 - Even with a thicker and longer stubble, the Mach3 could make long passes without noticeable clogging or pulling.

 - For mildly sensitive skin, this razor is among the best.
 There were no signs of irritation during and post-shave.